Hodge correlators: Introduction

+\item In Section \ref{hc2sec} we introduce a key tool to define Hodge correlators: a polydifferential operator $\omega_m$.
+Its properties become evident in its twistor version, $\widehat \omega_m$.

+Using the operator $\omega_m$, and the sum of the plane decorated trees construction, we define in Section \ref{formersec2} Hodge correlators on punctured curves.

-Hodge correlators are defined in Section \ref{hc2sec}.
-We show in Section \ref{hc12sec} that they indeed are correlators of a Feynman integral.
+We show in Section \ref{hc12sec} that the Hodge correlators on punctured curves indeed are correlators of a Feynman integral, i.e. can be defined via a Feynman integral procedure.
 However we do not use this anywhere else in the paper.

-In Section \ref{hc3sec} we define the Hodge complex of a variation of pure Hodge structures.
-We introduce a DGA structure on the direct sum of Hodge complexes over isomorphism classes of pure variations on a complex projective variety $X$ -- we call it the Hodge DGA of $X$.
+\item In Section \ref{hc3sec} we define a Hodge complex of a variation of Hodge structures.
+We introduce a commutative DGA structure on the sum of Hodge complexes over isomorphism classes of simple variations of Hodge structures on a complex manifold $X$.
+We call it the Hodge DGA of $X$.
 We define a twistor transform and show that it embeds the Hodge DGA of $X$ into the De Rham DGA of $X \times \R$.
-This clarifies tremendously the formulas used to define the Hodge DGA.
+This elucidates the definition of the Hodge DGA.

-Based on results of Section \ref{hc3sec}, in Section \ref{hc4sec} we encode variations of real mixed Hodge structures by Green data satisfying certain non-linear quadratic Maurer-Cartan differential equations.
+In Section \ref{hc4sec} we show that variations of mixed Hodge structures are described by twistor connections.
+The flatness of the twistor connection encodes the Griffith transversality.
+It amounts to Maurer-Cartan type differential equations on the Green data describing a twistor connection.

-In Section \ref{hc5sec} we introduce several Lie/DG Lie coalgebras related to plane trees/forests decorated by ${\rm gr}^WH^1(X-S)$.
-They generalize the ones defined in \cite{G4} and \cite{G9} in the case $X = {\Bbb P}^1$.

-In Section \ref{hc6sec} we derive differential equations for the Hodge correlators for families of curves.
-We show that the Hodge correlators lie naturally in a DG Lie algebra obtained by combining constructions of Sections \ref{hc3sec} and \ref{hc5sec}, and satisfy there the Maurer-Cartan differential equations.
+\item In Section \ref{hc5sec}, given a symplectic vector space $H$ and a set $S$, we define a Lie algebra ${\cal C}_{H, S}$.
+It generalizes the Lie algebras defined in \cite{G4}, \cite{G9} in the case $H=0$.
+We introduce an $L_\infty$-algebra of plane trees decorated by $H \oplus\Q[S]$.
+It is a resolution of the Lie algebra ${\cal C}_{H, S}$.